keboola/developers-docs/overview/jobs/index.md

   ...
 {% endhighlight %}

 From there, the important part is the `uri` field and `configurations.id` field.
-E.g. in the above, there is a database extractor with `uri` `https://syrup.keboola.com/ex-db` and a configuration with id `sampledatabase`.
+For instance, in the above, there is a database extractor with `uri` `https://syrup.keboola.com/ex-db` and a configuration with id `sampledatabase`.

-To [create a job](http://docs.keboolaconnector.apiary.io/#reference/sample-coponent) running that configuration, you would call `POST` to URL `https://syrup.keboola.com/ex-db/run` with `X-StorageApi-Token` header containing your Storage token.
+To [create a job](http://docs.keboolaconnector.apiary.io/#reference/sample-coponent) running that configuration, call `POST` to URL `https://syrup.keboola.com/ex-db/run` with the `X-StorageApi-Token` header containing your Storage token.

-When a job is created, you will obtain a response simirlar to this:
+When a job is created, you will obtain a response similar to this:

 {% highlight json %}
 {